gcperrin/centre-tokens/doc/tokendesign.md

 be prevented while the contract is paused.
-Other functionality, such as modifying the blacklist, removing minters, changing roles, and upgrading will remain operational as those methods may be required to fix or mitigate the issue that caused CENTRE to pause the contract.
+Other functionality, such as modifying the blacklist, removing minters, changing roles, and upgrading will remain operational as those methods may be required to fix or mitigate the issue that caused TypeX to pause the contract.

 ### Pause

-CENTRE will pause the contract via the `pause` method.
+TypeX will pause the contract via the `pause` method.
 This method will set the paused flag to true.

 - Only the `pauser` role may call pause.